-The first step toward snaring Georgia in the Liberal Empire's net was the summer 2003 takeover of the shares of the US-based company AES Silk Road by RAO EES (Gularidze, 2003).
+The first step towards snaring Georgia in the Liberal Empire's net was the summer 2003 takeover of the shares of the US-based company AES Silk Road by RAO EES (Gularidze, 2003).

-The new Georgian government fully supported the entry of Russian capital into the Georgian economy during the broad-scale privatisation of government-owned enterprises following the Rose Revolution.
-The best example was the sale of Georgian gold and copper mining and processing companies to Stanton Equities, a subsidiary of the Russian holding group Industrial Investors.4
+The new Georgian government fully supported the entry of the Russian capital into the Georgian economy during the broad-scale privatisation of government-owned enterprises after the Rose Revolution.
+The best example was the sale of Georgian gold and copper mining and processing companies to Stanton Equities, a subsidiary of the Russian holding group, Industrial Investors.4

-Encouraged by the government's affinity for Russian capital, the owners of the United Georgian Bank (privatised in 1995) sold it to Russia's Vneshtorgbank, 99 percent of which is owned by the Russian Government.5 The sale resulted in the nationalisation of the United Georgian Bank by the Russian Government.
+Encouraged by the government's affinity for Russian capital, the owners of the United Georgian Bank (privatised in 1995) sold it to Russia's Vneshtorgbank of which 99-percent is owned by the Russian Government.5 This sale was the nationalisation of the United Georgian Bank by the Russian Government.
 This takeover came on the tails of Vneshtorgbank's acquisition of Armenia's Armsberbank.6